coshx/spotlight-reports/README.md

 ```

 Once all those steps are done, you should be able to go to a sub-account, click Spotlight Reports, and see a list of teachers with published courses.

+## Deployment
+You can deploy this on Heroku pretty easily.
+Just add the contents of `canvas.yml` as environment variables.
+Run the `populate_database` task upon intial deployment and use Heroku Scheduler to run it each night so the db knows of any new teachers.